strato-net/strato-platform/codehash.md

 ## Caveats

-If we mix non-unique and unique features, we will only be able to distinguish variables that are shared amongst them, even if they are distinct:
+If we mix non-unique and unique features, we will only be able to distinguish variables that are shared amongst them, even if the contracts themselves are distinct:

 ### Contract Ca, Cb